ibm-cloud-docs/mas-ms/ssp.md

 ### Supported Requests
 {: #supported-requests}

-With the exception of the MAS Must Gather request, Service Requests are currently only supported in non-production IBM Maxmo Manage environments.
+With the exception of the MAS Must Gather request, Service Requests are currently only supported in non-production IBM Maximo Manage environments.
 MAS Must Gather is supported for all IBM Maximo Manage and SaaS environments.
 {: note}

 #### Start Asset Management Application